isabella232/dynamic-media-classic.en-1/help/personal-setup.md

 ## Email

-* **Email Options** - Choose how you want Dynamic Media Classic to inform you by e-mail when upload and publish jobs are completed.
+* **Email Options** - Choose how you want Adobe Dynamic Media Classic to inform you by e-mail when upload and publish jobs are completed.
 You can receive job completion notices only if warnings or errors occurred.
 * **Email Scope** - Determines whether you receive all job e-mail for your company or only e-mail about upload and publish jobs you initiate.
 * **Email Types** - Determines whether you are informed when upload jobs and publish jobs are completed.